Program FacultyPage address: http://www.mnsu.edu/honors/facultystaff/faculty.html

 Cynthia Bemis Abrams (M.A., St. Catherine University)

-Cynthia Bemis Abrams is a summa cum laude graduate and Honors Program alumna of Minnesota State Mankato.
-With a career in public relations, Cynthia advises leaders on communication, audiences, and basic principles of leading others.
-She earned her Master of Arts in Organizational Leadership after having served in a number of positions in the private, public, and non-profit sectors.
-In her hometown of Bloomington, Minnesota, Cynthia was the youngest person elected to the School Board and is currently running for election to the Bloomington City Council.
-Her writings on leadership can be found at Leadership and Community and the Bloomington Crow.
-In her consulting practice, Cynthia provides leadership training to workplace teams and facilitates conversations in generations in the workplace.
+Cynthia Bemis Abrams is a summa cum laude graduate of Minnesota State Mankato and its Honors Program.
+With a career in public relations, Cynthia advises on leaders on communication, audiences and basic principles of leading others.
+She earned her Master of Arts in Organizational Leadership after having served in a number of positions in the private, public and non-profit sectors.
+In 2015 launched Advanced TV Herstory, a podcast that women in and of TV.
+In her consulting practice, Cynthia provides leadership training to workplace teams, facilitates groups and works with clients on public relations goals and tactics.

 Heather Camp (Ph.D., University of Nebraska, Lincoln)